mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 ```

 As you could see, the sinks of the pipelines are also different.
-The streaming publishes low latency, append-only results as a stream of events,
+The streaming publishes low latency, append-only results as streams of events,
 batch overwrites the whole partitions in data warehouse tables for specified `effectiveDate`.

 ### Diagnostics